surniaulula/wpsso/readme.txt

 **Version 8.5.1-dev.3 (2020/09/17)**

+**The SSO &gt; Setup Guide content is now available for translation.
+If you are fluent in a language other than English, and would like to assist translating the WPSSO Core option labels, help text, notice messages, or Setup Guide, [you can contribute to the translation of WPSSO Core here](https://translate.wordpress.org/projects/wp-plugins/wpsso/).**

 * **New Features**
 	* None.
 * **Improvements**
-	* Additional translation string adjustments for the SSO &gt; Setup Guide.
+	* Additional translation string updates for the SSO &gt; Setup Guide.
 	* Added an acknowledgement message when the Site Address URL value has changed.
 * **Bugfixes**
-	* Fixed All In One SEO Pack plugin detection by using its new 'AIOSEOP_Core' class.
+	* Fixed All In One SEO Pack plugin detection by using the "AIOSEOP_Core" class name.
 	* Fixed Squirrly SEO conflict notification texts and links for the latest version of Squirrly SEO.
 * **Developer Notes**
 	* Added a new WpssoAdminFilters class in lib/admin-filters.php.